cmdr-nova/cmdr-nova.github.io/_posts/2025-01-29-migrating-across-the-fediverse-nova-edition.md

 Thanks for coming along in my fediverse journey.
 We'll see where it goes from here!
 I'm mainly doing this, *also*, because I wanted to focus more on maintaining my website, rather than doing that, *plus* being the full-time admin of my own Mastodon instance.

-So, I think things will only get cooler from here.
+So, I think things will only get cooler from here, especially as mkultra.monster will now direct to this website.